Jayashreee15/Library-Management-System/README.md

- 📚 Library Management System (Java OOP Project)
+ # Library Management System
+ ----(Java OOP Project)

- 🎯 Objective
+ # Objective

 This project is part of the *Java Developer Internship Task 3*.
 The aim is to build a **mini Library Management System** using **Object-Oriented Programming (OOP)** principles in Java.

-It demonstrates key OOP concepts:
+# It demonstrates key OOP concepts:

 * **Encapsulation** – private fields with getters/setters
 * **Abstraction** – Library hides internal details